Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 - Often these are areas where we end up when the input parameters of the model change abruptly, too rapidly.
 Because our models are usually not designed for such cases: too rare situation, more difficult to prepare and tune, etc.
 - The expectation of a technological singularity is precisely such a case.
 One or more technologies begin to improve so rapidly that the consequences of such improvements exceed the capabilities of our models faster than we can adapt them.
 As a result, it becomes more practical to wait and see what happens rather than rely on inaccurate predictions."

-In such conditions, some people start to expect paradise on earth, reasoning that since we don’t know exactly what new technologies will solve, they’ll solve everything.
+In such conditions, some people start to expect paradise on Earth, reasoning that since we don’t know exactly what new technologies will solve, they’ll solve everything.
 This mistake is understandable, but unfortunately, many exploit it to boost their personal wealth or popularity.

 However, rapid changes always come to an end.
 Humanity gathers new data, revises its models, and starts making accurate predictions again.
 Everyone calms down—until the next leap or sudden change, which, this time, is sure to lead to the technological singularity.